Scottie Lindsey

-Scott Christopher Lindsey (born May 20, 1996) is an American professional basketball player for the Maine Celtics of the NBA G League.
+Scott Christopher Lindsey (born May 20, 1996) is an American professional basketball player for the Edmonton Stingers of the Canadian Elite Basketball League (CEBL).
 He played college basketball for the Northwestern Wildcats.

 High school career

 Lindsey was a star basketball player at Fenwick High School.
 Before his senior season, Lindsey broke his leg during a pick-up game at a summer recruiting visit to Vanderbilt.
 He joined coach Chris Collins's first recruiting class at Northwestern.

 College career

-Lindsey was a four year player for Northwestern.
+Lindsey was a four-year player for Northwestern.
 As a freshman he played 31 games and started 10 games and averaged 4.4 points and 2.3 rebounds per game.
 As a sophomore he played 31 games and 3 starts and put up 6.4 points, 2.3 rebounds and 1.4 assists per game.
-Lindsey was named Big Ten player of the week on January 16, 2017 after contributing 22 points, eight rebounds, five assists and three steals in a win over Iowa.
+Lindsey was named Big Ten player of the week on January 16, 2017, after contributing 22 points, eight rebounds, five assists and three steals in a win over Iowa.
 As a junior, he was a key piece along with Bryant McIntosh to lead Northwestern to a win over 9th seeded Vanderbilt and a Round of 32 appearance in the NCAA Tournament.
 He put up 14.1 points, and 3.8 rebounds per game.
 He was recognized as a 2017 All-Big Ten team 3rd team selection by the coaches and Honorable Mention by the media.
 As a senior he came in at 19th in school history with 1,270 points and averaged 15.2 points, 3.8 rebounds and 1.7 assists per game, hitting 36.2 percent of his 3-pointers.